SeanGenge/portfolio/README.md

 # portfolio
+Programmer - <Sean Genge>
-This is a portfolio showcasing some of my work that I have completed.
+This is a portfolio showcasing some of my work